Hamza2698/EEG_Based_Human_Emotion_Recognition_Using_Deep_Learning/EEG_Based_Human_Emotion_Recognition_Using_Deep_Learning-main/README.md

 Supervisor: Dr. Sanam Narejo.

-Project BY 18CS12, 18CS108, 18CS36
+Project BY 18CS108

-We have used DEAP DATASET for training our models.
-We have trained completely four models in our project i.e., SVM, KNN, CNN AND LSTM.
+i have used DEAP DATASET for training our models.i i have trained completely four models in our project i.e., SVM, KNN, CNN AND LSTM.